mre/mre.github.io.v3/content/2020/avif/index.md

 Did I mention that this website is fast?
 Oh yeah, [I did](/2019/tinysearch/).
 [Multiple times](/2017/image-previews/).

-Few reasons (from simple to crazy):
+Few reasons (from normal to mildly concerning):

 - Static site
 - Cached on Cloudflare CDN